Book Review: Daisy Jones & The Six by Taylor Jenkins Reid

-But when she couldn’t get what or more specifically who she wanted, she throws tantrums and gets upset and whatnot that I couldn’t sympathize nor empathize with her due to her attitude.
+But when she couldn’t get what or more specifically who she wanted, she throws tantrums and gets upset and whatnot I couldn’t sympathize nor empathize with her due to her attitude.

 For example, Daisy falls in love with Billy, she knows Billy has feelings for her as well but she can’t fathom why he won’t leave his wife for her.
 You read that right, Daisy Jones cannot understand how Billy Dunne just won’t leave his wife for her when it’s obvious they have feelings for each other.

 And when Billy doesn’t reciprocate Daisy’s kiss and kindly rejects her, she outright spills his secrets to a Rolling Stone journalist.
 Secrets that could hurt Billy’s family and when Billy retaliates by speaking his mind and calling Daisy Jones out she gets upset.

 She does so many immature things yet she doesn’t expect there to be any consequences for her actions.

 Not all is bad with Daisy Jones though, I must say when she wants to she does take criticism well and does try to improve herself and her art.